Skip to main content

 To specify the MIME type for file download leverage the mime_types query parameter.

 Files are downloaded in their original MIME type.
-It is not possible to specify a different MIME type for downloads.
+Merge does not currently support the ability to specify a different MIME type for downloads.

 Box

-To download files users must select “Read & Write for Admins” in Merge Link.
+To download files users must select “Read and write for admins” in Merge Link.

 Files are downloaded in their original MIME type.
 It is not possible to specify a different MIME type for downloads.
 See Box’s documentation.